A Nation Divided

 As tensions continue to flare across the nation, it has quickly become apparent that “choosing sides” is a huge part of living in modern America.
-Whether it be in support of a sports team, political party, or simply the act of encouraging the use of masks during a pandemic, Americans have been trained to side with one of two opposing stances.
+Whether it be in support of a sports team, political party, or simply the act of encouraging the use of masks during a pandemic, Americans have been trained to side with one of two opposing choices.
 Republican or Democrat?
 Pepsi or Dr. Pepper?
 Marvel or DC?
-Even with the valid existence of third-party candidates, this method of choosing allegiances is all too common to ignore.
-It makes it easier to identify the good, the bad, the ugly, and can be used to incredible lengths in the world of digital marketing.
+Even with the valid existence of third-party candidates, this tradition of claiming allegiance is part of our culture.
+It makes it easier to identify the good, the bad, the ugly, and the science behind it can be used to great lengths in digital marketing.

 But what about when communities are in crisis?